-With the Winter Olympics getting closer each day, it was time to make some Olympic rings in chalk pastels!
+With the Olympics getting closer each day, it was time to make some Olympic rings chalk pastel art!
 This project is pretty simple.
 And you can make this painting your very own.

-Add the Olympic torch (our video tutorial) in the background, some athletes, a snow scene.
+Add the Olympic torch (our free video tutorial from our Winter Games art lessons) in the background or some athletes.
 Make it yours!

-We’ve been learning with our Winter Games 2014 study by Amanda Bennett, that the colors are representative of all the flags of the participating countries.
+We’ve been learning with our Winter Games 2014 study by Amanda Bennett and again with Summer Games that the colors are representative of all the flags of the participating countries.
 The colors of the rings are pictured in the top photo above.
 So you will need blue, black, red, yellow and green.

 Draw your five rings in each color, being careful to overlap them without blending the colors.
 I also outlined mine in black.

 And that is it!
 As Nana says, “You ARE an artist!!”

 Featuring You!
 You ARE an Artist!

 - A note on chalk pastels: Pastels are an easy, forgiving medium.
 Fun for children and adults alike!
 Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons are here: 100+ Free Art Lessons for All Ages plus the video The Very Few Must Have Supplies for Chalk Pastel Art.
 A simple set is very affordable.
 Nana also teaches acrylic lessons.

 - The practical aspects of a mess: Pastels are blessedly messy.
 We always have baby wipes close by to wipe hands.
 We wear something we don’t mind getting stained or don a smock.